13 Exciting Company Retreat Ideas

 Sometimes, the best way for your team to recharge is to unplug.
 You don’t have to go so far as to confiscate everyone’s phones, but you can make it easy on them by planning a detox retreat at a relaxing venue like a spa or a cabin in the woods.
 Host a yoga class, go for a hike, and put together a talent show or game night instead of relying on Spotify and Netflix.

 11. Enjoy a virtual retreat

 At the opposite end of the spectrum is the virtual retreat.
-This is when your team members are simply too distributed to make it convenient or affordable to get together in person.
+This is a great option for social distancing reasons or when your team members are simply too distributed to make it convenient to get together in person.
 The key to a virtual retreat is to take it as seriously as you would a real one.
 Set aside a chunk of time when everyone can be online and host icebreakers, presentations, breakout groups, and more.
 They only difference is that they’ll happen over webcam instead of at a retreat venue.

 12. Host a tournament or field day

 Another exciting company retreat idea is a sports tournament or field day.
 This is a great option for when you don’t have any pressing business to discuss and just want to focus on having fun and bonding as a team.
 Choose a company like ZogCulture to put it all together for you.